morganebridges/djang-poc/README.md

 ### use the IDE
 browse to `http://localhost:5050`

 _NOTE_: If you need to restart your containers, you will see cert errors in the IDE logs if a browser tab is left open.
-Close browser tags and log in whenever the container is restarted.
+Close browser tabs and log in whenever the container is restarted.